 The report commences with a contextual overview of the regional, national and international roles of the city-region with particular attention to the underlying dynamics and impacts of the restructuring that has occurred since the late 1980s.
-This will be followed by chapters on physical characteristics, a socio-economic profile of Fingal that relies heavily on small area census data to illustrate and analyse patterns related to demography, the labour force, social exclusion and educational attainment levels.
-Also included is a summary synthesis of a very large database of socio-economic indicators to identify five generalised types of social areas across the city and suburbs of Dublin, including much of Fingal.
+This will be followed by chapters on physical characteristics, a socio-economic profile of the Dún Laoghaire Rathdown area that relies heavily on small area census data to illustrate and analyse patterns related to demography, the labour force, social exclusion and educational attainment levels.
+Also included is a summary synthesis of a very large database of socio-economic indicators to identify five generalised types of social areas across the entire city and suburbs of Dublin including all of Dún Laoghaire Rathdown.
 Chapters devoted to economic sectors, infrastructure, public service provision, culture and local development make-up the remaining sections of the report.